 - Accurately measure our risk profile and balance risk and reward within our risk appetite, optimising financial growth opportunities and mitigating potential loss or damage;

-- Protect Westpac's depositors, policyholders and investors by maintaining a strong balance sheet;
+- Protect Westpac's depositors, policyholders and investors by maintaining a balance sheet with sound credit quality and buffers over regulatory minimums;

 - Embed adequate controls to guard against excessive risk or undue risk concentration; and